ShruthiKini0103/liferay-service-configuration/mysql-configuration/README.md

 /home/me/Documents/liferay-dxp-7.4.13.u70/tomcat-9.0.71/bin
 ```

 3. As soon as your Tomcat server starts , you will be redirected to the **localhost** on your default browser, you can update the basic configurations and **save** it.
-You get an warning **This instance is not registered**, that means you need to add an **Activation key**.
+You get an warning **'This instance is not registered'**, that means you need to add an **Activation key**.

 4. You need to add an **Activation key** for the liferay instance to run successfully.
 You can download it from here:
 ```